Pediatrics Fellowship in Health Equity

 Elizabeth Kuilanoff joined the CHLA General Pediatrics faculty in late 2019 after completing the Kaiser Permanente Fellowship in Community Medicine.
 During her fellowship, she created a community medicine medical student rotation, directed the KP Pediatric Resident Advocacy Rotation, and worked with the KP School of Medicine developing their service-learning curriculum.
 Dr. Kuilanoff now continues her work in community clinics providing care to a particularly underserved and vulnerable population.
 She enrolled in the Masters of Academic Medicine program at USC in early 2020 and was accepted to the AAP Young Physician Leadership Alliance.
 She is passionate about medical student and resident education and continues precepting trainees.
 She has been involved in teaching and mentoring since attending medical school at UC Davis (2014).
 Prior to medical school, she studied at UCLA where she earned both her BS in Psychobiology (2008) and MPH (2010) degrees.

-Karen Camero is a pediatrician, currently completing a General Academic Pediatric fellowship in Health Equity, at Children’s Hospital of Los Angeles.
+Karen Camero is a recent graduate of our General Academic Pediatric fellowship in Health Equity, at Children’s Hospital of Los Angeles.
 Karen completed her undergraduate studies and medical school in Venezuela.
 After completing medical school, and a two-year post-graduate rotational internship, Karen returned to the US to pursue a career in pediatrics.
 Before residency, she took part in a scholars program at the University of California Los Angeles, that aims to expand the number of Spanish speaking primary care doctors in California.
 She completed her residency training at CHLA, where she served as Co-chair of the residency program’s Diversity and Inclusion Committee.
 Her work in this committee helped expand the residency program’s efforts to recruit students from diverse backgrounds.
 She has a strong interest in topics like health literacy, caring for families with limited English proficiency, positive parenting, and anticipatory guidance.
-She is currently working on a project to evaluate the effects on a positive parenting program on infant development and parental wellbeing.
-Her educational goals also include creating an anticipatory guidance curriculum for pediatric residents, to help emphasize family-centered health promotion counseling and discussion of social determinants of health during clinic visits.
+During her fellowship, she worked on a project to evaluate the effects on a positive parenting program on infant development and parental wellbeing.
+She also mentored a resident project on the development of an anticipatory guidance curriculum for pediatric residents, to help emphasize family-centered health promotion counseling and discussion of social determinants of health during clinic visits.